centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ### **Allocated (stock)**
 Allocated = Physical - Free To Allocate
 The number of said products that are allocated on orders or shipments which are not yet completed.

+### **Allocation Rule**
+_B2B/B2C_
+Consists of one or more warehouses sorted by priority.
+One Allocation Rule can belong to multiple markets, but two groups cannot belong to the same market.
+With the help of a Allocation Rule, you will set for which markets and stores specific warehouses is used for.
+Each market has exactly one default Allocation Rule.

 ### **Attribute**
 _B2B/B2C_